Bassett88/arkosR36S/Frequently-Asked-Questions---CHI.md

 ## Q. What is BaRT and how do I access it?
 ### A. BaRT is short for Boot and Recovery Tool.
 It allows the following:
 * You can switch to a Retroarch only interface on boot.
+  * In this mode, no additional tools or standalone emulators are accessible.
+This means no NDS, no standalone PSP, no TI99.
+To enable remote services, you must do so through BaRT.
+To use a File Manager, you must do so through BaRT.
+Of course, you can always just switch back to Emulationstation anytime as well and access these standalone emulators and tools.
 * If Emulationstation doesn't load due to a bad configuration of the es_systems.cfg file, you can load BaRT and
   * Connect to Wifi
   * Enable remote services to handle recovery tasks,